Slave markets and slave jails in the United States: Home and plantation jails

 Some slave owners may have had jails on their land for just their own personal slaves.
 A photo album of historic spots in Mississippi that was created about 1937 by the WPA Federal Writers' Project has a photo of a pleasant-looking house with a caption that reads, "Above: Sea Glen, Hancock County, Old Claiborne Plantation.
 It was here that J. F. H. Claiborne lived during the early 1800s and where he attempted the commercial production of sea island cotton.
 The old slave dungeon and the cotton press remain."
+This house was as originally built by people enslaved by Louis Boisdore around 1800.
 Historian Orville W. Taylor described a surviving plantation jail in his Negro Slavery in Arkansas (1958): "A well-preserved slave jail still stands on Yellow Bayou Plantation in Chicot County, owned during slavery days by the Craig family.
 There are no contemporary references to the jail, but the building itself bears ample evidence of the purposes for which it was used.
 And it could only have been used as a plantation jail, for the nearest town, Lake Village, then a mere hamlet, is five miles away.
 The jail is about thirty-two feet long by twenty-four feet wide, constructed of six-inch-square rough-sawed oak timbers notched at the corners and fastened together at frequent intervals with large iron spikes.
 Interior partitions and ceilings are of the same construction.
 There are four compartments in the jail: two small cells at one end, a narrow entrance hall running the width of the building in the center, and a large cell at the other end.
 The interior subdivision evidently was to permit segregation of male and female slaves, and also to provide a place for the guard.
 Small square windows between the center hall and each of the cells permitted passage of food and water without opening the cell doors.
 Each cell has iron rings fastened to the walls for use in chaining prisoners.
 The few small exterior windows are double ironbarred, one set of bars recessed into the logs and the other bolted to the outside; the wooden-barred entrance door is also double, giving greater security.
 All of the hardware is made of heavy, hand-forged iron.
 The jail is so massive and well-constructed that breaking out of it would have been very difficult."

+Impact on American capitalism

+New economic history research shows that slave markets and slave prisons were not just centers for buying and selling people, but also formed part of the financial system of the southern United States.
+Slaves were used as collateral for loans, to secure debts, and to make investments.
+The expansion of slave markets was directly related to the development of the cotton industry, the banking system, and domestic trade in the United States, and played a significant role in the accumulation of capital in the decades before the Civil War.